elivz/craft-docker-deployments/README.md

 - Promotes new containers to production names

 ### `.github/workflows/scripts/rollback.sh`
-Rollback script for deployment failures that:
+Simplified rollback script for deployment failures that:
-- Cleans up failed deployment containers
+- Cleans up failed `web-new` deployment containers
+- Attempts to restore from previous stable image if available
+- Performs health checks to verify rollback success
-- Ensures production containers are running and healthy
+- Falls back to ensuring current containers are running
-- Restores the system to a known good state
+- Provides fast and reliable recovery with minimal complexity

 ### `.github/workflows/scripts/migrate.sh`
 Database migration script that: